 Stable means the order of multiple same objects would be preserved after sorting.
 It’s a critical feature in many scenarios.

 We sometimes call the built-in sort algorithm in Python Timsort to honor the author Tim Peter.
 It’s a hybrid sorting algorithm combined from inserting sort and merge sort algorithms.
 Merge sort has a nice time complexity as $O(n\log{n})$.
 Inserting sort is super fast if the sequence is partially sorted.
-The best case of inserting sort is $O(n)$.
+The best time complexity of inserting sort is $O(n)$.
 The basic idea of Timsort is to take advantage of partially sorted sequences, called runs, merge runs instead of single element.
 The time complexity of Timsort is still $O(n\log{n})$ but with a smaller hidden coefficient in most real cases.

 Two ways to call Timsort algorithm, sorted and list.sort.

-As the name bisect implies, this is the famous efficient binary search algorithm.
+As the name bisect implies, this is the very famous and efficient binary search algorithm.
 Python’s built-in in search operation has $O(n)$ time complexity on any sequential structure, $O(1)$ on hashing structure (set and dict).
 In between, bisect provides $O(\log{n})$ time complexity search algorithm on sorted sequence.

 Basic useage of bisect module: